Jennifer Jo Cobb Racing: Truck No. 10 history

 2013 saw much of the same for the team as they ended the season with an average finish of 27.6 and making just 16 of the 22 races.
 The team also team also suffered 6 engine failures during the season and 4 additional DNF's for a total of 10, a career high.
 Cobb managed a season best finish of 17th at her hometown track of Kansas with sponsorship from Mark One Electric.

 2014 saw a major improvement in performance by the team.
 Cobb only failed to qualify for one race on the schedule, the Mudsummer Classic.
 In addition the team suffered just 2 DNF's and garnered an average finish of 23rd.

 2015 was another season of improvement for Cobb and her No. 10 team.
-They qualified for every single race for the first time and has compiled an average start of 26.1 along with an average finish of 23.4.
+They qualified for every single race for the first time and compiled an average start of 26.1 along with an average finish of 23.4.
 In addition, Cobb made her 100th Truck Series start at the 2015 WinStar World Casino & Resort 400.

 In 2016, the truck had a drop in performance, which can be attributed to the large field sizes the series saw that year.
 After Texas in June, Cobb switched to the No. 1 MAKE Motorsports truck in a partnership between her team and theirs, and the No. 10 was used mostly as a start and park truck for Caleb Roark and other drivers instead of the No. 0.
 In 23 races, the No. 10 truck had 9 DNQs, 9 DNFs, and a best finish of 24th twice (Kentucky and Kansas).

 The Jennifer Jo Cobb Racing race shop in Mooresville, North Carolina.

-In 2017, the 10 team ran most of the races, most of them being with Cobb.
+In 2017, the No. 10 team ran most of the races, most of them being with Cobb.
 Ray Ciccarelli ran two races and Bryce Napier ran at Iowa.
 The team’s best finish was 18th twice, at Las Vegas and Pocono, with Cobb.

 In 2018, Cobb ran the full schedule, only failing to qualify twice, at Eldora and Bristol.
 Her best finish was an 11th-place at Talladega.

 In 2022, after failing to qualify for the NextEra Energy 250, Cobb announced the team would scale back to a part-time effort and only compete in races where a full-funded effort could be made.
 Cobb made her appearance at Talladega, where she finished 32nd after a clutch failure on lap 73.

+Cobb and the team have not attempted any races since 2024, and the 10 number was taken by Kaulig Racing for their 2026 Ram Trucks program.